pyvista/scikit-gmsh/CONTRIBUTING.rst

 There are three general coding paradigms that we believe in:

-1. **Make it intuitive**. pvgmsh’s goal is to create an intuitive and easy to use interface back to the VTK library.
+1. **Make it intuitive**. scikit-gmsh’s goal is to create an intuitive and easy to use interface back to the VTK library.
 Any new features should have intuitive naming conventions and explicit keyword arguments for users to make the bulk of the library accessible to